udistrital/sisifo_root_mf/README.md

 ## Licencia

-This file is part of sisifo_root.
+This file is part of auditoria_plan_mejoramiento_root_mf.

-sisifo_root is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+auditoria_plan_mejoramiento_root_mf is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 sisifo_root is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.